mateuszgachowski/nuxt-ioc/docs/src/guide/components.md

 ```

 ::: tip
-You can see that class property for import is written with a `g` prefix.
+You can see that class property is named with a `g` prefix.
 This is just a convention and you can change it to match your style.
 However using `g` or any other prefix for external dependencies makes syntax completion easier and more strict.
 :::